 Short and easy walks

-A friendly and sociable group enjoying extensive access to three very different type of scenery and terrain.
-The coastal paths of South Devon with Salcombe at its southerly tip, the Dartmoor National Park just to the north and the glorious South Hams countryside in between.
+In our South Hams we enjoy extensive access to four very different types of scenery and terrain: the coastal paths of South Devon with Salcombe at its southerly tip, the Dartmoor National Park just to the north, the glorious South Hams countryside in between plus five magnificent estuaries.

 We enjoy some of the best walks along the South West Coast Path.
 From Noss Mayo in the west around to Dartmouth in the east.
 Above looking eastward to Start Point lighthouse after passing East Prawle.
 Below looking westward to Salcombe with Bolt Head in the distance.